What Does 'Assisted Move' Actually Mean? Helping you Move More Easily

 If you are looking to buy a new house you should think very carefully about whether assisted move is right for you or not.

 Assisted move may seem like it will make your house move simpler and less stressful.
-There will still be a lot of work to do as with any house move, however.
+Yet, there will still be a lot of work to do as with any house move, and you should still carry out the necessary due diligence when buying a house as you would normally do.

 If you want to move quickly assisted move may help you move more quickly but you can still get stuck in a chain.

-Terms and conditions apply to all assisted move schemes and these vary from developer to developer.
+Terms and conditions apply to all assisted move schemes and these vary from house builder to house builder.
 Always check exactly what is involved before signing up for an assisted move scheme.